stat10/website/2021/syllabus.md

 - participate with your camera turned on, using horizontal (not vertical) video.

 #### Due Dates & Late Policy
 No submissions (labs, homework, quizzes, project milestones, etc.) will be accepted for credit after the deadline.
 Homework will be posted on Mondays and will be due the following Sunday.
-All submissions are due at 11:59 pm ET on the due date.
+All submissions are due at 11:59 pm ET on the due date.Your lowest exam score and homework score will be dropped.

 If you have a verifiable medical condition or other special circumstances that interfere with your coursework please let us know as soon as possible.
 You will need to provide a written note or email from a medical professional or your resident dean confirming your inability to participate in course work.